DNA barcoding: Species identification and taxonomic assignment

 The taxonomic assignment of the OTUs to species is achieved by matching of sequences to reference libraries.
 The Basic Local Alignment Search Tool (BLAST) is commonly used to identify regions of similarity between sequences by comparing sequence reads from the sample to sequences in reference databases.

-If the reference database contains sequences of the relevant species, then the sample sequences can be identified to species level.
-If a sequence cannot be matched to an existing reference library entry, DNA barcoding can be used to create a new entry.
+If the database returns an exact match for a sequence of interest, then it can be identified to species level.
+Highly similar matches can also be treated as the same species depending on the conventions of each taxonomic group.